Matt-Fitzpatrick/etoh-downloader/README.md

 Compile with `make` and `etoh-downloader` will be ready.

-### Troubleshooting

-If you get an error like: `fatal error: libxml/tree.h: No such file or directory` you may need to make a symlink on your system to the right files.
-You can do this via the following command:

-`sudo ln -s /usr/include/libxml2/libxml /usr/include/libxml`

 ## Usage

 1. Create the target directory if needed, e.g. `mkdir ~/.wine/drive_c/Program\ Files\ \(x86\)/***`